DanutEne/tmux-cheatsheet/cheatsheet.md

 #### Ctrl + a = Prefix Key

-to use this custom configuration please edit/create the .tmux.conf file, which can be found in your home directory.
+To use this custom configuration please edit/create the .tmux.conf file, which can be found in your home directory.
 ```
 vi ~/.tmux.conf
 ```